defval/di/README.md

 ## Documentation

-You can use standard [pkg.go.dev](https://pkg.go.dev/github.com/goava/di) and inline code comments or if you does not have experience with auto-wiring libraries as [google/wire](https://github.com/google/wire), [uber-go/dig](https://github.com/uber-go/dig) or another start with [tutorial](https://github.com/goava/di#tutorial).
+You can use standard [pkg.go.dev](https://pkg.go.dev/github.com/goava/di) and inline code comments or if you do not have experience with auto-wiring libraries as [google/wire](https://github.com/google/wire), [uber-go/dig](https://github.com/uber-go/dig) or another start with [tutorial](https://github.com/goava/di#tutorial).